IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

    std::sort(vec.begin(), vec.end(), [](int a, int b) { return a > b; });

-Parts of the lambda expression
+Parts of the Lambda Expression
 ********************************

 There are six basic parts of a lambda expression: